 Many organizations around the world employ hackers (ethical hackers in this case) to test their IT systems by trying to break into them.
 As data and digital information become more valuable and crucial to the world economy, the need for IT security is also increasing rapidly.
-Organizations such as banks, financial institutions, healthcare firms, and software companies need to protect their computer systems from actual hackers.
-They invest a lot of money and resources in digital security, and it has become a lucrative and interesting career path to follow.
+Organizations such as banks, financial institutions, healthcare firms, and software companies need to protect their computer systems from actual hackers, therefore investing a lot of money and resources in digital security.
+Because of this, it’s become a lucrative and interesting career path to follow.

 A penetration test - also known as a pen test - is a type of testing used by companies to identify vulnerabilities and weaknesses in their IT security.
-Any area where an actual hacker may be able to break into their network is a threat.
-A penetration tester imitates potential attacks on a computer network and tries to steal data, financial information, or personal data.
+Any area where an actual hacker may be able to break into their network is a threat and a penetration tester imitates potential attacks on a computer network and tries to steal data, financial information, or personal data.

 Performing actual cyber attacks is one of the strongest ways to truly test a network and verify its stability.
 Cybersecurity is a growing industry, and there is huge demand for professionals in this field.
 Different companies have different needs when it comes to penetration testing.
 This depends on the type of information that needs to be protected and the type of systems that they use.